-Even before signing with the Chicago White Sox, the Cuban slugger was lighting up the hobby with a handful of cards.
-He was included in 2013 Topps Tribute World Baseball Classic Edition, a highlight in a product that was largely overlooked.
+Even before signing with the White Sox, the Cuban slugger was lighting up the hobby with a handful of cards.
+Early on, he was included in 2013 Topps Tribute World Baseball Classic Edition.
 Leaf was the first company to have Jose Abreu autograph cards with redemptions in 2013 Leaf Metal Draft.
-Redeemed copies are now available.
-Leaf also has additional autographs in 2013 Leaf Memories and 2013 Leaf Trinity.
 Panini also got an early Jose Abreu autograph in 2013 Panini Prizm Perennial Draft Picks.

 It is worth noting that while these cards were the first on the market, most don't consider them to be rookies as they're from prospect-only sets.
 In the case of Topps Tribute WBC, it's viewed as an international set.
 That said, don't discount their overall importance.
 We're in an era where the rookie card label doesn't always coincide with a player's best card.

-You won't find this card in packs.
-It is part of a wrapper redemption offered by Panini.
-With just 24 packs (one box) required to get the three-card Rated Rookies updates, it shouldn't be too tough to find over the long term.
+You won't find this 2014 Donruss card in packs as it is part of a wrapper redemption offered by Panini.
+With just 24 packs (one box) required to get the three Rated Rookie updates, it's not too tough to find.

-While the base version of this card is inexpensive, there are ten parallels to keep dedicated collectors busy.
+While the base version of this 2014 Prizm rookie card is inexpensive, there are 10 parallels to keep dedicated collectors busy.
 On top of that, Abreu appears in many of Prizm's insert sets (and their plentiful parallels) and has autographs.

-Neither high-end or a short print, this is bound to be one of Abreu's most affordable rookies.
+Neither high-end or a short print, this 2014 Topps Series 2 card is bound to be one of Abreu's most affordable rookies.
 That said, given Topps' habits of revisiting rookies, this will likely be one that's seen more often than a lot of others.

 If you're looking for a beautiful Jose Abreu rookie card that doesn't have any frills, it doesn't get much better than 2014 Topps Allen & Ginter.
 Part of the base set, it's not a short print so prices should stay relatively low.

-This card carries carries the distinction of being the first Jose Abreu card to picture him in a White Sox uniform.
+2014 Gypsy Queen offers the first Jose Abreu card to picture him in a White Sox uniform.
 It is a short print, but it shouldn't be considered rare.
-Jose Abreu also has a Reverse Image variation in the set.
-The mini parallels also have their own photo variation.

 A shrunken down version of his flagship Topps card, 2014 Topps Mini has the novelty of being an online exclusive.
 As a result, the print run is significantly smaller and it should carry a moderately bigger price tag.